McCoy Air Force Base: 4047th Strategic Wing

-On 1 July 1961, the 321st was replaced by the 4047th Strategic Wing (Heavy), which was designated and organized under its first commander, Col Francis S. Holmes, Jr. The 4047th was part of SAC's "Strategic Wing" concept, which was to disperse its medium and heavy bombers and tanker aircraft over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike.
-All of the Strategic Wings had one squadron of B-52s, containing 15 aircraft, and most also had a squadron of fifteen KC-135 tanker aircraft.
-Half of the bombers and tankers were maintained on fifteen-minute alert, fully fueled, armed, and ready for combat, while the remainder were used for training in bombardment missions and air refueling operations.
+On 1 July 1961, the 321st was replaced by the 4047th Strategic Wing (Heavy), which was designated and organized under its first commander, Col Francis S. Holmes, Jr. The 4047th was part of SAC's "Strategic Wing" concept, which was to disperse its medium and heavy bombers and tanker aircraft over a larger number of bases, thus making knocking out the entire fleet with a surprise first strike more difficult for the Soviet Union.
+All of the strategic wings had one squadron of B-52s, containing 15 aircraft, and most also had a squadron of 15 KC-135 tanker aircraft.
+Half of the bombers and tankers were maintained on 15-minute alert, fully fueled, armed, and ready for combat, while the remainder were used for training in bombardment missions and air-refueling operations.

-In August 1961, the first B-52D Stratofortresses were assigned to the new wing, and on 1 September 1961 the 347th Bombardment Squadron was reassigned from Westover AFB, Massachusetts to McCoy AFB as the wing's operational flying squadron for the heavy bombers.
-On 15 September, the 321st Combat Support Group was also organized and on that same date Colonel William G. Walker, Jr., assumed command of the 4047th Strategic Wing.
+In August 1961, the first B-52D Stratofortresses were assigned to the new wing, and on 1 September 1961, the 347th Bombardment Squadron was reassigned from Westover AFB, Massachusetts, to McCoy AFB as the wing's operational flying squadron for the heavy bombers.
+On 15 September, the 321st Combat Support Group was also organized and on that same date, Colonel William G. Walker, Jr., assumed command of the 4047th Strategic Wing.